siamkreative/alex-portfolio/README.md

 # About

-Website created by [YOSA Digital](https://yosadigital.com/) for Alexander Fandén.
+Website created by Julien Vernet from [Fluent](https://fluenthq.co/) for Alexander Fandén.

 ### Getting started